pwittchen/iris-onnx-java-test/README.md

 # iris-onnx-java-test

-verifying prediction in java using model generated in python
+verifying prediction in java using IRIS model generated in python

 ## requirements